 Interference fit of the inner ring to the shaft:

 The sketches drawn in solid lines and dotted lines are the bearing prior to a fit, and the bearing after a fit, respectively.
 When press fitted with an interference ” i “, the inner ring groove diameter (d2) increases by an amount (δ).
 This value (δ) is also equal to the decrease in radial clearance.

 Press fits of the inner ring to the shaft:

 Interference fit of the outer ring to the housing

 The sketches drawn in solid lines and dotted lines are the bearing prior to a fit, and the bearing after a fit, respectively.
 When it is press fitted with an interference ( I ), the outer ring groove diameter D1 decreases by an amount (Δ).
 This amount (Δ) is also equal to the decrease in radial clearance.

 Press fits of the outer ring to the housing :

-When the bearing is fitted to the shaft and housing by glue without interference, it is necessary to select the proper clearance to enhance the effectiveness of the glue.
-It is recommended to consult with the glue manufacturer because the proper clearance depends on the type of glue.
+When the bearing is fitted to the shaft and housing with adhesive without interference, it is necessary to select the proper clearance to enhance the effectiveness of the adhesive..
+Proper clearance depends on the type of adhesive used, therefore, we recommend you consult the the adhesive manufacturer before using it.
 Please be aware that the roundness of the ring raceways could worsen because of the curing stress of the glue.

-*2 symbol of tolerance zone class is based on JIS B0401.
+**Symbol of tolerance zone class is based on JIS B 0401.

 More Information About Interference Fits and Creeping